kenziebourn/JobTitleMicroservice/README.md

 Sustainability Operations Coordinator
 "

-Then from there, you can handle the response accordingly to your individual project.
+Then from there, you can handle the response according to your individual project.